LibCrowds/libcrowds/docs/admin/site/dashboard.md

 # Dashboard

-The dashboard provides an overview of activity on the platform over the preceeding week.
+The dashboard provides an overview of activity on the platform over the past week.
 The charts include information about:

 - New, returning and active users;
 - New tasks and contributions;